justcareforall

 –The Dali Lama.
 Born 1935.

-I just lay still for days
+I lay still for days.

-every millimeter of me hurt.
+Every millimeter of me hurt.

 To truly laugh, you must be able